The following are in response to the actual questions most often asked of the site.

 If you prefer to credit an individual CLT translator responsible for a specific segment, rather than CLT, please feel free to do so with reference to either their user name or actual name, viewable in the translation log for every single segment on the site.

 Non-commercial means not primarily intended for or directed towards commercial advantage or monetary compensation.

-Commercial: If you are hoping to guide folks to our translations, or directly quoting the site’s work, please link clearly and conspicuously to CLT.
+For Profit: If you are hoping to guide folks to our translations, or directly quoting the site’s work, please link clearly and conspicuously to CLT.